Professional course Professional Skills Course

 Learning and Teaching

 The PSC course is highly interactive, with plenty of classroom discussion, group work and opportunities to use your skills and reflect on your practice.
-As well as industry talks, you will have the chance to prepare and present a trial in a realistic courtroom environment.
+As well as industry talks, you will have the chance to prepare and present a trial in a courtroom environment.
 This exercise is recorded for future analysis.

 The course is run by experienced lawyers and teachers, drawn from the Bristol Institute of Legal Practice, Bristol Business School and legal practice.